Share Your Best Chess Moves Here

 Let's hear about your tactical tricks in the middlegame.
 How you scheme towards winning exchanges.
 How do you maneuver your pieces onto the best squares?Share your best tips

 for pushing home an advantage in the endgame.
 How do you close the deal?
-You know the rules now, how to move the King
+You know the rules now, how to open with confidence

 and all the rest.
 Let's get you starting to think about strategy.